lsuhpchelp/llm_tools/vllm_distributed.md

   #SBATCH --output=/work/$USER/vllm/logs/llm_inference_%j.out
   #SBATCH --error=/work/$USER/vllm/logs/llm_inference_%j.err
   ```
-- Make sure to create the log directory:
+- Make sure to create the log directory if it is different from the above:
   ```bash
   mkdir -p /work/$USER/vllm/logs
   ```
+- modify the tensor and pipeline parallelism

 ### 8. Submit the Job

 Use the following command to submit the job:

 ```bash
 sbatch submit.sh
 ```

 ### 9. Monitor the Job

 You can monitor the job using the `squeue` command:

 ```bash
 squeue -u $USER
 ```

 ### 10. Connect to the Model

 You can connect to the model using Langchain or OpenAI-compatible API tools.
 You will need a separate conda environment with langchain and lanchain_community installed.
 If you're using Jupyter, that environment will also need ipykernel.
-Here's an example using Python:
+Below is an example using Python.

 > It's very important that the model name match the one that you are serving.
 If there is a "/" at the end of the model name in the serve command, it must be included in the model name in the Python code.

+If you need an interactive environment, you can start a new Jupyter session on Open OnDemand using the `single` queue, 1 node and 1 cpu to test inferencing.
+For larger jobs, once you have finished testing it's best to put your code at the end of the submit.sh file.

 ```python
 import multiprocessing